mimersql/MimerPy/doc/userguide.rst

 Executing queries with parameter markers should be done following a few rules.
 According to the `PEP 249`_ parameter markers should be a list of tuples.
 Mimer SQL uses the ``qmark`` parameter style.
-This means parameter markers are of question mark style, e.g...WHERE name=?
+This means parameter markers are of question mark style, e.g...WHERE name=?.
+Dictionaries can also be used as parameter markers.
+The key(s) in the dictionary have to match up with the corresponding column you want to manipulate.

 When executing to a single column, the rules can be bent a bit::